suzume777/TeleButton/README.md

 # TeleButton
-a demon teleport button addon for World of Warcraft
+A Demonic Gateway Button Addon for World of Warcraft